 (see also \eqref{bump2}), which in the standard $\rsk$ setting records the length up to letter `$i+1$' of a row in a Young tableau after the insertion of the string of letters `$i+1$' from the new word.
-The geometric lifting of these relations (i.e. replacing $(\max,+)$ operations with $(+\times)$) writes as
+The geometric lifting of these relations (i.e. replacing $(\max,+)$ operations with $(+\times)$) may be written as

-Keeping these in mind for the moment, let us define the {\bf local moves}: The fundamental transformation is the mapping $\ell_{i,j}$, for $2\leq i \leq n$ and $2\leq j\leq N$, which transforms a matrix $\sfX$ by replacing only its $2\times 2$ submatrix (leaving all other entries unchanged)
+Keeping these in mind as motivation, let us define the {\bf local moves}: The fundamental transformation is the mapping $\ell_{i,j}$, for $2\leq i \leq n$ and $2\leq j\leq N$, which transforms a matrix $\sfX$ by replacing only its $2\times 2$ submatrix (leaving all other entries unchanged)

 by its image under the map